aabston/chrome-decrypt-offline/README.md

 On first run, you'll be prompted interactively for the masterkey file path, user SID, and Windows login password.
 All inputs are cached in `.formdata.json` so subsequent runs pre-fill the values — just press Enter to reuse them.

-Tab completion works on file paths.
-Passwords are prompted with `getpass` (hidden input).

 Decryption output example:
 ![Decryption](./images/success_decrypt.png)